YashGadle/ReactAwesomeCarousel/README.md

 This is a very basic component for now.
 Will improve it and also add some test cases.

+### Need help,

+In solving some snap-scroll bug when there are smaller width images in the carousel.

 ### Usage

 ```bash